AMC Pacer: Model designations

-The Pacer started out as an economy car, and eventually became a small luxury car.
-There were several available comfort, convenience, and appearance packages while the range of options increased over the model years.
+The Pacer was first positioned in the marketplace as an economy car offering a big car ride with numerous comfort and convenience options.
+It was soon repositioned as a small luxury car.
+There were numerous comfort, convenience, and appearance packages while the range of options increased over the model years.

 "X" Package: Available on the Pacer coupe from 1975 until 1977.
 The trim package consisted of vinyl bucket seats, a sports steering wheel, and custom trim, as well as a floor-mounted gear shift and front sway bar.
-The model received exterior chrome features, styled road wheels, Pacer X decals on the doors, and other package identification.
+The model received exterior chrome features, styled road wheels, "Pacer X" decals on the doors, and other package identification.
 For 1978 a "Sport Package" replaced the X-Package, and included bucket seats, sports steering wheel, seven combinations of two-tone paint for upper and lower bodyside, and slot-styled road wheels with radial tires.
 The option package was available only with the 258 CID I6 or 304 CID V8 engine.

-"D/L" Package: A more upscale edition, the D/L was available for the entire run of the car and became the base model in 1978.
-The package originally included "Navajo design" seating fabric and a woodgrain instrument panel as well as some interior features that were otherwise optional.
+"D/L" Package: A more upscale edition, the D/L was available for the entire run of the Pacer production and became the base model in 1978.
+The package originally included a "Navajo design" seating fabric, a woodgrain instrument panel, and some interior features that were otherwise optional.
 The exterior had additional chrome accents, different wheel covers, and identification badging.

 "Limited": Available in 1979–1980, the Limited had leather seats, extra soundproofing, and deeper-pile carpet (18-oz. vs. the standard 12-oz) as standard, plus amenities that were otherwise options, including AM radio, power door locks, power windows, and tilt steering wheel.
 The exterior had chrome accents, styled road wheels, and "Limited" badging.